Wolfr/jekyll-camp/_includes/main-content.md

 ### When/where?

-* When: please enter your availability [in the doodle](http://www.doodle.com/y5qzzb85w2i3wqxw#table)
-* Based on the interested people the event will be held in **Ghent, Belgium**
+* The event will be held in **Ghent, Belgium** on Friday September 6
 * We are looking for a cosy location in Ghent that can host max.
 20 people for an afternoon.
+We have a location but it's not confirmed yet.

 ### Sessions